orangemug/npmc/README.md

 # npmc
-Check out whats going on with your npm modules
+Check out the size of all your dependencies before/after minification

 > Check-ch-check-check-check-ch-check it out
 > What-wha-what-what-what's it all about